JoeLumbley/Animation/README.md

 ```vb
 Option Explicit On
 ```
-- This line ensures that all variables must be declared before they are used.
-It helps prevent errors caused by typos in variable names.
+- **What It Does**: This line ensures that all variables must be declared before they are used.
+- **Why It Matters**: This helps prevent errors caused by typos in variable names, making your code cleaner and easier to debug.

+---

 ### The Main Class

 ```vb
 Public Class Form1
 ```
-- This line defines a new class named `Form1`, which represents our main application window.
-All the code inside this class will define the behavior and appearance of our form.
+- **What It Does**: This line defines a new class named `Form1`, which represents our main application window.
+- **Why It Matters**: All the code inside this class will define the behavior and appearance of our form.
+Think of this as the blueprint for our application.

+---

 ### Buffered Graphics